israman30/Project1/README.md

 # To Do List App

 ## First iOS project
-This is an App that allows the user to interact ith the interface and create lists of tasks
+This is an App that allows the user to interact ith the interface and create lists of tasks.

 ## List of List
 * This App allows the user to create a new list of task